swordysrepo/stockNotifications/README.md

 **Features:**

-*report changes of more than 2% or so in the day *desktop notifications
+-report changes of more than 2% or so in the day -desktop notifications
-*discord notifications (future update)
+-discord notifications (future update)
-*sound alerts (future update)
+-sound alerts (future update)

 **options:**

-  *no notifications (only prints the result in cmd, no update notification)
+  -no notifications (only prints the result in cmd, no update notification)

-  *no desktop notifications (prints in cmd and sends alerts (not updates))
+  -no desktop notifications (prints in cmd and sends alerts (not updates))

 **upcoming update::**

-  *adding an overlay for the current stock price
+  -adding an overlay for the current stock price

-  *sound alerts
+  -sound alerts

-  *discord notifications
+  -discord notifications